kruug/manjarno/README.md

 > derivatives, including Mint and Zorin.

 # Own repository
-Manjaro claims to be stable just by delaying packages for a week.
+Manjaro claims to be stable just by delaying packages for two week [1].
 This is not an approach a stable distribution would take at all!

 ## The problems introduced